LubinKerhuel/hugo/content/post/pitot-build/index.md

 ﻿---
 title: Miniature air-speed sensor for RC plane or UAVs.
-subtitle: Mechanic, electronic, test of a miniature Pitot-Darcy-Prandtl sensor embedded in drone or RC plane
+subtitle: Mechanic, electronic and performances of a Pitot-Darcy-Prandtl air-speed sensor embedded in a fixed-wing platform.
-summary: DIY miniature pitot-tube with mechanic and electronics description and in flight sensor measurements.
-Air-speed performance is compared against a GPS ground speed reference.
-Estimate wind strength and direction mixing GPS and pitot outputs.
+summary: DIY miniature Pitot-tube with mechanic and electronics descriptions.
+In flight air-speed performance is compared to a GPS ground speed used as reference.
+Estimate wind strength and direction mixing GPS and Pitot outputs.
 authors:
 - Lubin
 tags: